MicrosoftDocs/windows-dev-docs/hub/apps/design/input/cortana-launch-a-background-app-with-voice-commands.md

     catch (Exception ex) {
         System.Diagnostics.Debug.WriteLine("Installing Voice Commands Failed: " + ex.ToString());
     }
     ```

 ## Handle Activation

 Specify how your app responds to subsequent voice command activations.

->[!NOTE]
+> [!NOTE]
 > You must launch your app at least once after the voice command sets have been installed.

 1. Confirm that your app was activated by a voice command.

-    Override the [`Application.OnActivated`](/uwp/api/Windows.UI.Xaml.Application) event and check whether [**IActivatedEventArgs**](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs).[**Kind**](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs) is [**VoiceCommand**](/uwp/api/Windows.ApplicationModel.Activation.ActivationKind).
+    Override the [Application.OnActivated](/uwp/api/Windows.UI.Xaml.Application) event and check whether [IActivatedEventArgs](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs).[Kind](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs) is [VoiceCommand](/uwp/api/Windows.ApplicationModel.Activation.ActivationKind).

 2. Determine the name of the command and what was spoken.

-    Get a reference to a [`VoiceCommandActivatedEventArgs`](/uwp/api/Windows.ApplicationModel.Activation.VoiceCommandActivatedEventArgs) object from the [**IActivatedEventArgs**](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs) and query the [`Result`](/uwp/api/Windows.ApplicationModel.Activation.VoiceCommandActivatedEventArgs) property for a [`SpeechRecognitionResult`](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) object.
+    Get a reference to a [VoiceCommandActivatedEventArgs](/uwp/api/Windows.ApplicationModel.Activation.VoiceCommandActivatedEventArgs) object from the [IActivatedEventArgs](/uwp/api/Windows.ApplicationModel.Activation.IActivatedEventArgs) and query the [Result](/uwp/api/Windows.ApplicationModel.Activation.VoiceCommandActivatedEventArgs) property for a [SpeechRecognitionResult](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) object.

-    To determine what the user said, check the value of [**Text**](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) or the semantic properties of the recognized phrase in the [`SpeechRecognitionSemanticInterpretation`](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) dictionary.
+    To determine what the user said, check the value of [Text](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) or the semantic properties of the recognized phrase in the [SpeechRecognitionSemanticInterpretation](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) dictionary.

 3. Take the appropriate action in your app, such as navigating to the desired page.

     >[!NOTE]
     > If you need to refer to your VCD, visit the [Edit the VCD File](#edit-the-vcd-file) section.

-    After receiving the speech-recognition result for the voice command, you get the command name from the first value in the [`RulePath`](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) array.
+    After receiving the speech-recognition result for the voice command, you get the command name from the first value in the [RulePath](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) array.
 Since the VCD file defines more than one possible voice command, you must verify that the value matches the command names in the VCD and take the appropriate action.

     The most common action for an application is to navigate to a page with content relevant to the context of the voice command.
     Example: Open the **TripPage** page and pass in the value of the voice command, how the command was input, and the recognized destination phrase (if applicable).
-Alternatively, the app may send a navigation parameter to the [**SpeechRecognitionResult**](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) when navigating to the **TripPage** page.
+Alternatively, the app may send a navigation parameter to the [SpeechRecognitionResult](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionResult) when navigating to the **TripPage** page.

-    You are able to find out whether the voice command that launched your app was actually spoken, or whether it was typed in as text, from the [`SpeechRecognitionSemanticInterpretation.Properties`](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) dictionary using the **commandMode** key.
-The value of that key will be either `voice` or `text`.
-If the value of the key is `voice`, consider using speech synthesis ([**Windows.Media.SpeechSynthesis**](/uwp/api/Windows.Media.SpeechSynthesis)) in your app to provide the user with spoken feedback.
+    You are able to find out whether the voice command that launched your app was actually spoken, or whether it was typed in as text, from the [SpeechRecognitionSemanticInterpretation.Properties](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) dictionary using the **commandMode** key.
+The value of that key will be either **voice** or **text**.
+If the value of the key is **voice**, consider using speech synthesis ([Windows.Media.SpeechSynthesis](/uwp/api/Windows.Media.SpeechSynthesis)) in your app to provide the user with spoken feedback.

-    Use the [**SpeechRecognitionSemanticInterpretation.Properties**](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) to find out the content spoken in the `PhraseList` or `PhraseTopic` constraints of a `ListenFor` element.
-The dictionary key is the value of the `Label` attribute of the `PhraseList` or `PhraseTopic` element.
+    Use the [SpeechRecognitionSemanticInterpretation.Properties](/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation) to find out the content spoken in the **PhraseList** or **PhraseTopic** constraints of a **ListenFor** element.
+The dictionary key is the value of the **Label** attribute of the **PhraseList** or **PhraseTopic** element.
     Example: The following code for How to access the value of **{destination}** phrase.

     ```csharp
     /// <summary>